 Congenital cranial deformities can be caused by non-syndromic craniosynostosis, syndromic craniosynostosis, severe positional plagiocephaly, encephaloceles, cutis aplasia, among others.

 Acquired cranial deformities can be secondary to a brain or cranial surgery (such as cancer resections), severe skull trauma and fractures, infections or others.

-There are various ways to perform a skull reconstruction.
-The choice of the technique depends on multiple factors, including the patient’s needs and wants, size of defect, type of defect and location of defect.
+There are various ways to perform a skull reconstruction surgery.
 You can perform an “augmentation” cranioplasty (to fill a defect for contouring) or a “reduction” cranioplasty (to trim down a bony protuberance for contouring).

 Ultimately, the general approach for a cranioplasty must be customized for each patient based on three principle factors: (1) cause of cranial defect; (2) location, size, and geometry of defect; and (3) presence of complicating factors, including infection and radiation.
 The interplay among these factors determines the optimal strategy for a given clinical scenario.

 To learn more about cranioplasty or how skull reshaping surgery may help you, please contact our Beverly Hills office by calling (310) 385-6090.